ivycmy4704/TRAN4076grp4.github.io/README.md

 - **Supported browsers**: Chrome, Firefox, Safari (version 100 or newer)
 - JavaScript must be enabled
 - A registered account is required to generate images
+- Click the upper-left corner button "中文" to switch language settings

 #### 1.2 Registration
 1. On the login page, click **“Don’t have an account?
 Create Account”**